IOP Publishing’s green open access policy

 IOP Publishing allows authors of articles published on a subscription basis to post an accepted manuscript as follows:

-Subscription-based journals must insist on the 12-month embargo because immediate availability of peer-reviewed articles in public repositories removes the means of funding the journal’s costs of operation.
+Subscription-based journals require the embargo period because immediate free availability of peer-reviewed articles in repositories removes the publisher’s means of covering its costs of operation.
 For full details on your rights as an author of a subscription-based article, including full details on how and when you can share the accepted manuscript, please refer to our Author Rights Policy (or the relevant partner specific policy, if you have published with one of our society partners).

 Authors publishing an article on a gold open access basis can post the accepted manuscript on a repository immediately if required.

-IOP Publishing will deposit papers in PubMed Central automatically in the following cases:
+IOP Publishing will deposit gold open access articles in PubMed Central automatically when funded by one of the following research funding bodies:

 Authors may be permitted to opt out of an institutional open access policy.
 Further information on obtaining a waiver from an institutional open access policy can be found here.